alphagov/govuk-network-data/README.md

 ```

 ## Unit tests
 pytest is used for unit testing.
-Install using pip:
+If you haven't installed the requirements, then install using pip:

 `pip install -U pytest`